 Headquartered in Mumbai the company has a big product portfolio.
 These include tea, coffee, salt, pulses, spices, ready-to-eat products, snacks, etc.

-The company has achieved a sales growth of 30.52% for the last 3 years.
+The company has achieved a sales growth of 12.88% over the last 5 years.

 ITC, known for its tobacco business has transitioned itself to become one of the top FMCG players in the country.